qpwodlsqp/Map-Merger/README.md

 [[Paper Link]](https://ieeexplore.ieee.org/abstract/document/10161072)
 ## About
 This repository contains the following contents:
-* the implementation of Frame-Error-Estimator from the paper, which aligns the coordinates of two occupancy grid maps.
+* the implementation of Frame-Error-Estimator from the paper, which aligns the origins of two occupancy grid maps.

 * the custom dataset and model weight files to train models and reproduce the results.